-Yes you can prearrange a cremation.
-Advance planning can help to ensure you get the most appropriate services provider for your needs, and can save surviving family the financial and emotional burden at the time of death.
+Yes, you can prearrange a cremation.
+Advance planning can help to ensure you get the most appropriate services provider for your needs and can save the surviving families the financial and emotional burden at the time of death.
 There are various options open to you to plan ahead so consult with your preferred services provider.
-A pre-arranged direct cremation plan can be preplanned at a low cost to ensure your family do not have the burden about worrying about funeral costs.
+A pre-arranged direct cremation plan can be preplanned at a low cost to ensure your family does not have the burden of worrying about funeral costs.

 What can we do with the cremated remains?